Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 **Cost:** 1m

 You strike before the opponent can gather their thoughts.
-You may interrupt the natural turn order, taking your action before a target character.
-However, this will limit you to 1 single action, rather than 2.
+You may interrupt the natural turn order, taking your turn before a different character has a chance to act.
+However, this will cause you to take 1 action instead of 2.

 ### Graceful Crane Stance